decentralized-identity/org/github-donation.md

 ![](https://i.imgur.com/AHSXz67.png)

 5. Follow the instructions for transfer.
-THe name of the GitHub organization is decentralized-identity
+The name of the GitHub organization is `decentralized-identity`

 ![](https://i.imgur.com/DEJl2tF.png)